-An interactive experience that equips young people with a view into bias and prejudice of AI analyses
+An interactive experience that shows young people the bias and prejudice within AI companions

 Client